 Posto 9 - Downtown, 215 E. Main St.

 This Brazilian gastropub in downtown opened in December and has lived up to all the hype it garnered before it opened its doors.
-Their rooftop lounge will be the centerpiece of an evening at the new culinary attraction that overlooks downtown’s Munn Park.
+Their rooftop lounge is the centerpiece of an evening at the new culinary attraction that overlooks downtown’s Munn Park.

 5th & Hall - Dixieland, 1117 Florida Ave., S.